chanzuckerberg/edu-design-system/docs/COMPONENTS.md

 ## Working with recipes

 **[Recipes](https://bradfrost.com/blog/post/design-system-components-recipes-and-snowflakes/)** are mainly compositions of design system components that are to be consistently used across products, but aren’t agnostic enough to live in core component library.
 Like pages, recipes live in the `.storybook` directory of the project since they are not packaged up with the design system.
-Recipe components may be revisited and pulled into EDS at a later date if they are deemed to be reusable enough to move into the design system library.

 **Note**: Recipe components live in `.storybook/recipes` and take the following shape in Storybook:

 ```
 Recipes
---Component Name
+--Recipe Name
-----Component Stories
+----Recipe Stories
 ```

 Recipe components are not part of EDS.
-However, they should follow EDS [code conventions](./CODE_GUIDELINES.md) as closely as possible in order to make future migration into the design system as easy as possible.
+However, they should follow EDS [code conventions](./CODE_GUIDELINES.md) as closely as possible in order to make future use across projects as easy as possible.

 ---